 We recently discovered the joy of drawing on glossy photo paper with Sharpie markers.
-It’s a fun and vibrant process, and today we’re pairing it up with some dollar store frames for a quick and easy Father’s Day gift.
+It’s become one of our favourite ways to use Sharpies!
+Today we’re pairing it up with some dollar store frames for a quick and easy Father’s Day gift.

 You’ll need just three simple supplies, to make this simple art project.